 PUBLIC WIFI PRECAUTIONS

 Without the energy or desire to invest in a sim card, plus a whole lot of time spent on the move, a certain reliance on public wifi becomes the norm when travelling.
 But just because you’re on it more, or the necessity grips you, doesn’t mean all norms of secure browsing should go out of the window.
 Indeed, you should be extremely cautious about using public wifi with reckless abandon.
-Check your emails, sure, your Facebook too, but leave anything transactional or balance checking based to a safer, password protected, non-shared connection.
+Check your emails, sure, your Facebook too, but leave anything transactional, balance checking or currency trading based to a safer, password protected, non-shared connection.

 Other precautionary measures apply; verify that the website you’re visiting is HTTPS before visiting and consider using a VPN to enable public WIFI connections to made private.
 If you run a business online and are working abroad, consider carrying out a security audit on your website before travelling to make sure everything is as secure as possible.
 Online solutions experts, such as Verasseti can help with this process.